Trey Williams: Dallas Cowboys (second stint)

-On November 2, 2017, Williams was signed to the Dallas Cowboys' practice squad for running back depth after the reinstatement of Ezekiel Elliott's 6-game suspension.
+On November 2, 2017, Williams was signed to the Cowboys' practice squad for running back depth after the reinstatement of Ezekiel Elliott's 6-game suspension.
 He was promoted to the active roster on November 26, 2017, where he appeared on special teams.
 On December 18, 2017, he was waived by the Cowboys and re-signed to the practice squad.

 He signed a reserve/future contract with the Cowboys on January 1, 2018.
 He was waived on September 1.

 San Antonio Commanders

 On January 2, 2019, Williams signed with the San Antonio Commanders of the Alliance of American Football.
 He was a backup behind Kenneth Farrow until the league folded in April 2019.
 Although he missed several games due to an undisclosed shoulder injury, he posted 40 carries for 205 yards (5.12-yard avg.) and one touchdown.

 Seattle Dragons

-In October 2019, Williams was a number one pick by the Seattle Dragons via the 2020 XFL Draft.
+In October 2019, Williams was a number one pick by the Seattle Dragons via the 2020 XFL draft.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 He had 34 carries for 127 yards (third on the team) and a touchdown, additionally catching 8 passes for 44 yards and another touchdown.
 He had his contract terminated when the league suspended operations on April 10, 2020.